Guilty Gear Strive: Characters

 The game features fifteen playable characters in its base roster, consisting of 13 returning characters from previous installments, and two new characters: Nagoriyuki, a Nightless vampire samurai who can drain opponents of their blood to increase his attack power; and Giovanna, a special operations unit officer who is accompanied by her wolf spirit, Rei.

-New characters have been released as downloadable content via multiple season passes; four seasons of content are currently available.
+New characters have been released as downloadable content via multiple season passes; five seasons of content are currently available.
 Some of these characters first appeared in the story mode prior to becoming DLC characters.
 Currently, the DLC roster consists of 11 returning characters from previous installments, and five new characters: Goldlewis Dickinson, an American secretary who fights with an alien-like partner who is inside a coffin dubbed "U.M.A"; Happy Chaos, the overarching series antagonist; the late Bedman's now sentient weaponized bed frame (dubbed "Bedman?"), who is accompanied by his surviving sister, Delilah Neumann; Asuka R. Kreutz, a recurring non-player character from previous games; and Unika, a character who debuted in Guilty Gear Strive: Dual Rulers anime series and revealed to be Dizzy and Ky's second child from an alternate future.
 Strives DLC also adds the series' first guest character, Lucy Kushinada from the anime Cyberpunk: Edgerunners.